mib00038/react-drag-and-drop-with-custom-hook/README.md

 The page is made up of two columns.
 The first column is populated with a list of street locations retrieved from an API and the second is a list of street locations the user has ‘saved’ by dragging and dropping between the columns.
 The user is able to filter the locations shown in the first column by name via a search bar.
+The user is also able to reorder the locations by date (ascending/descending) via a switch control.

 # Getting Started with Create React App